Russian version

 • applicable fee

-Companies with the right to invite AND employ foreign teachers in Russia will no doubt opt for their teachers to be issued three-month single (or double) entry business visas.
-Rather than being concerned by the ninety-day nature of this visa, teachers should find comfort in the fact that this is the visa recommended by FMS for foreigners coming to work in Russia.
-After your visa has been registered in Russia (following your arrival), the employer has three months to fill in the mandatory eight documents necessary to have this visa both prolonged AND converted into a one-year multiple entry visa.
+Teachers working for companies with the right to invite AND employ foreign teachers in Russia will be issued with three-month single (or double) entry work visas.
+Rather than being concerned by the ninety-day nature of this visa, teachers should find comfort in the fact that this is the visa issued by the General Directorate for Migration for the Ministry of Internal Affairs of Russia for foreigners coming to work in Russia.
+After your visa has been registered in Russia (following your arrival), the employer has three months to fill in the mandatory eight documents necessary to have this visa converted to a multiple entry visa and registered for a period of up to one year.

 Companies without the right to invite and employ foreigners i.e. non-Russian residents have, in the past, opted to bring their teachers into the country on one year multiple entry visas.
 Unfortuantely for these companies, the law has now changed and a recent decree (Decree 635 signed into law on October 4th, 2007) states that holders of the aforementioned one year multiple entry visas may only be present on Russian territiory for a maximum of three months in any six month period.

-Registration: Within seventy-two hours of your arrival in Russia, your visa sponsor must submit your passport, visa and migration card to FMS for registration.
-These documents will be returned within a couple of weeks.
-Previously, your visa sponsor was required to submit the appropriate paper work detailing the address where you would be living during your stay in Russia.
+Registration: Within seventy-two hours of your arrival in Russia, your visa sponsor must submit your passport with attached visa and migration card to FMS (or a local office of the Ministry of Internal Affairs) for registration.
+These documents will be returned tot he company within two to three weeks after which time the teacher can drop by Language Link and pick up their registered passport.
+Previously, your visa sponsor was required to submit the appropriate paper work detailing the address where the teacher would be living during their stay in Russia.
 This is no longer the case, and all teachers who are working legally in Russia should be registered at their companies legal address.

 As is obvious from the foregoing section, those companies that have made the effort to employ their teachers legally deserve a pat on the back.
-Should it not be obvious, the reason why many (most) companies have chosen not to work in accordance with the law is purely monetary.
+Should it not be obvious, the reason why many companies have chosen not to work in accordance with the law is purely monetary.
 Considering that native speaking teachers are offered more money per hour than Russian speaking teachers and that many are given a package deal (accommodation, travel allowance, visa reimbursement, health insurance, holiday, sick time, etc), the additional burden of taxation is just too much to bear.
-Unfortunately, a new teacher to Russia who is hired legally will cost his employer 30% in income tax until such time as that teacher has spent 183 days in a calender year in the Russian Federation (thereafter the income tax rate drops to 13%) and more than 25% in social welfare taxes (unemployment, disability, pension, hospitalisation and doctor).
-The very fact that foreign teachers are NOT allowed to collect on unemployment, disability and pension is reason alone why most resist paying it.
+Unfortunately, a new teacher to Russia who is hired legally will cost his employer 30% in income tax until such time as that teacher has spent 183 days in a calender year in the Russian Federation (thereafter the income tax rate drops to 13%).
+In addition, the company must also pay 34% social welfare tax on each teacher.
+Given the need to pay 64% on each new teacher, it is easy to see why many employers hire illegally which though good for the company, places the teacher in great riisk with law enforcement officials.

 Passport validity: As previously mentioned, Language Link is accredited to invite and employ foreign teachers to Russia.
-In accordance with the FMS regulations, Language Link invites its teachers to Russia on three-month single entry business visas which are thereafter prolonged and converted to a one-year multiple-entry visa.
+In accordance with the regulations of the General Directorate for Migration for the Ministry of Internal Affairs of Russia, Language Link invites its teachers to Russia on three-month single entry business visas which are thereafter converted to a multiple entry visa and registered for a period of up to one year.
 In order for Language Link to prolong a teacher's visas, as stated above, certain passport validity dates applies.

 Of interest, teachers wishing to stay on with Language Link in Russia for a second year do not need to obtain a new visa for their second year.
-Language Link can prolong the teacher's one-year multiple-entry visa again for another year.
-Of course, the twenty-one month rule again applies.
+Language Link can prolong the teacher's visa provided sufficent time remains with regard to passport validity.

 The Language Link Commitment